wolfSSL/documentation/wolfSSL/src/chapter02.md

 Can be defined when using wolfSSL with the LwIP TCP/IP stack (<https://savannah.nongnu.org/projects/lwip/>).

+#### WOLFSSL_ISOTP

+Can be defined when using wolfSSL with the ISO-TP transport protocol, typically used for CAN bus.
+A usage example can be found in the [wolfssl-examples repository](https://github.com/wolfssl/wolfssl-examples).

 #### WOLFSSL_GAME_BUILD

 Can be defined when building wolfSSL for a game console.